offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 * `{bm} input-output operations per second/(input[\/\s\-]output operations per second)/i` `{bm}/\b(IOPS|IOP)\b/` - The number of inputs/outputs allowed per second for some storage device (e.g. EBS), where the underlying drive technology determines the maximum amount of data that a volume type considers as a single input/output operation.

-* `{bm} EC2 Auto Scaling/(EC2 Auto\s?Scaling|Auto\s?Scaling Group)/i` - A service that scales the number of EC2 instances running a distributed service (e.g. shareded database) to appropriately handle changes in application load.
+* `{bm} EC2 AutoScaling/(EC2 Auto\s?Scaling|Auto\s?Scaling Group)/i` - A service that scales the number of EC2 instances running a distributed service (e.g. shareded database) to appropriately handle changes in application load.

 * `{bm} Simple Storage Service` `{bm}/\b(S3)\b/` - A service for storing and accessing data objects through an API interface.